 This was a brilliant line.
 It explained exactly what had happened, while simultaneously letting the audience know that they were allowed to be surprised and confused by this.
 As Ben and Polly came to understand and accept the new Doctor, the audience joined them and came to accept it as well.

-What the process did exactly isn’t explained in the Second Doctor’s first adventure.
-He refers to it as a “renewal” and remarks, “Life depends on change on renewal.”
+What the process did exactly isn’t explained in the Second Doctor’s first adventure, “The Evil of the Daleks.”
+In the first episode of that story, he refers to it as a process of “renewal,” remarking, “Life depends on change on renewal.”
 He also credits the TARDIS with ensuring that this change happened and that he would’ve died if he’d not achieved it.
 When Ben asks if he can change back to his original form and persona, the Doctor scoffs at the notion, saying “I’d like to see a butterfly fit into its chrysalis case after its spread it’s wings.”

 Finally, in the Eleventh Doctor’s final adventure, the hero is near death and no longer has the ability to regenerate, but some of the Time Lords decide to save him.
 Thanks to Time Lord technology, the hero is saved and transforms into the Twelfth Doctor, played by Peter Capaldi.
 The Doctor knows he has a new set of regenerations, but it’s not clear how many he has left or if he even knows himself.
 Maybe he has a whole new set of twelve regenerations again.
 Maybe he only has half a dozen.
 Either way, we know that there will be a Thirteenth Doctor after Capaldi leaves next Christmas.